 My player wants to attend multiple camps.
 Are they the same?

 There are many variables that go into planning a camp.
 While no two camps are exactly the same, the key thing to keep in mind is that players get better through quality repetitions and working with good coaches to make adjustments.
 The more camps a player attends, the more information he will retain to be able to work on his skills at home and at practice.
 Baseball is a game of repetition - both for developing muscle memory and baseball IQ.

 Do you offer any discounts?

-We do offer promotional codes for some of our camp events.
+We offer $20 off when you add another week to your child's summer enrollment.
+We also offer promotional codes for some of our camp events.
 Discount codes are advertised on our social media pages and through direct email marketing.
-We also offer team and group discounts up until the start of each camp (space permitting).
+In addition, team and group discounts are available up until the start of each camp (space permitting).
 Please contact us at for more information.